 Record: 94 extra points in a season

-To kick 94 extra points in a season is a sign of how great the offense was.
+To kick 94 extra points in a single season is a sign of how great the offense was.
 But Roberto Aguayo made all 94 attempts and that is a number that would be tough to beat.
 For example, the following season in 2014, when the offense was still pretty good, Aguayo only made 55 extra points, which is the highest number since.

 9. Ron Simmons, 1977